Wisdom Teeth Removal

 Once the teeth are out, we will suture the incisions and pack the area with gauze.
 This will help to reduce the amount of bleeding and expedite the healing process.
 Depending on the type of sedation you choose, you may need to arrange a ride home following your procedure.

-Before you leave, Dr. Wayne C. Radwanski and Dr. Adam Hauser will give you a set of post-operative instructions.
+Before you leave, Dr. Adam Jordan Hauser will give you a set of post-operative instructions.
 Most people will have little or no pain after their surgery.
 Be sure to follow our instructions closely to reduce your risk of post-operative complications.
 If you experience excessive swelling, bleeding, or pain after the first few days, be sure to call us as soon as possible.

 Schedule a Consultation Appointment